 IFRS 16 was issued in January 2016 and replaces IAS 17 Leases and related interpretations.
 The standard is required to be adopted either retrospectively or by recognizing the cumulative effect of initially applying IFRS 16 as an adjustment to opening equity at the date of initial application.
-IFRS 16 is effective for fiscal years beginning on or after January 1, 2019 with earlier adoption permitted if IFRS 15 Revenue from Contracts with Customers has also been adopted.
-Whitecap is currently evaluating the impact of the standard on the Company's consolidated financial statements.
+IFRS 16 is effective for fiscal years beginning on or after January 1, 2019 with earlier adoption permitted if IFRS 15 has also been adopted.
+Whitecap is currently evaluating the impact of the standard including identifying and reviewing contracts that are impacted.
+The Company expects that the standard will have a material impact on the consolidated financial statements.